msnyder5/AV-Summarization-GPT-Whisper/README.md

 pip install openai openai-whisper pytube nltk summarizer
 ```

+## Setup

+### Config

+You must input your OpenAI API key in `config.py`.
+Additionally, you can change a lot of the default options in `config.py`.
+This includes the prompts that are used, and some other useful options.

 ### pytube error

 The `pytube` library has an error that will prevent this program from working.
 To fix this, navigate to `captions.py` in the `pytube` site-package folder.
 Add `import json` to the top of `captions.py` to fix the error.

 ## Usage

-You can change a lot of the default options in `config.py`.
-This includes the prompts that are used, and some other useful options.

 ### Command Line